sskender/sskender/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on DeFi
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Engineering & Data Science
 - 👯 I’m looking to collaborate on crypto/blockchain projects
 - 🤔 I’m looking for help with competitive programming
 - 💬 Ask me about anything